MadhanMohan10/MovieFlix/README.md

 # Trending-movies
-This website previews a list of top 20 trending movies.
+This website previews a list of top 20 popular movies.
 And search bar displays movies in the list.